Lightspeed Retail for chip cards

 Traditional magnetic cards have static data that can be easily cloned and lead to fraudulent transactions.
 By switching to chip cards, you:

-- Decrease your exposure to counterfeit cards: the microchip in chip cards is virtually impossible to duplicate, as it creates a unique impression each time it’s used
+- Decrease your exposure to counterfeit cards: the microchip is virtually impossible to duplicate - it creates a unique impression each time it’s used

 - Reduce operational costs resulting from fraud